-A PGI 2014 includes support for procedure calls (the OpenACC routine directive) on NVIDIA GPUs.
+A PGI 2014 and newer include support for procedure calls (the OpenACC routine directive) on NVIDIA GPUs.
 Support on AMD Radeon is planned for a future release.

-Q In what timeframe will PGI be including OpenMP TR1 support?
+Q In what timeframe will PGI be including OpenMP 4.0 or 4.51 support?

 Q When will you support <my favorite feature> in your compiler?